 Summer research funding is supported on a student by student basis by faculty advisors, fellowships and grants.

-Prospective and current students requesting funding should contact both their faculty advisor and Associate Director for Graduate Studies Mark Swanson.
+Prospective and current students requesting funding should contact their faculty advisor, graduate coordinator Denise Hopkins, and Associate Director for Graduate Studies Lisa Shipley.
 New students should make note of your request on your graduate application.
 There are also fellowships available which are listed below.

 Research assistantships are funded by external agencies such as the National Science Foundation, National Institute for Agriculture, the Environmental Protection Agency and a variety of other state, federal and non-governmental sources.
 If you have been awarded an RA position upon admission, you will have already received a letter with information regarding the terms of that appointment and the faculty member who has agreed to provide funding.
 Graduate research assistantships are half-time appointments, and may, but not always, cover the summer months in addition to the academic year.
 In many cases, the results of the work are applied to the research assistant’s thesis.